Infinitary Noetherian Constructions I. Infinite Words: Powersets

 We now inquire about property (C).
 One may wonder when $\pow (X)$ is wqo, in the sense that its topology is both Alexandroff and Noetherian.
 One might think that this would be the case if and only if $X$ is $\omega^2$-wqo (see \cite{Laver:2wqo,Marcone:bqo} or \cite{Jancar:wqo:pow} for example).
 This is wrong, as we will see in Proposition~\ref{prop:pow:wqo} below.
 If $X$ is $\omega^2$-wqo, what we obtain is that the domination quasi-ordering on $\pow (X)$ is a well-quasi-ordering (this can be taken as a definition of an $\omega^2$-wqo), \emph{not} that the lower Vietoris topology is Alexandroff.
-We will use the following lemma. \begin{lemma} \begin{enumerate} \item A topological space whose lattice of open subsets is well-founded under inclusion has the Alexandroff topology of a quasi-ordering with the ascending chain condition. \item A well-quasi-ordering with the ascending chain condition is essentially finite. \item A Noetherian space whose lattice of open subsets is well-founded is essentially finite. \end{enumerate} \end{lemma} \begin{proof} (1) Let us assume that the lattice of open subsets of $X$ is well-founded.
+We will use the following lemma. \begin{lemma} \begin{enumerate} \item A topological space whose lattice of open subsets is well-founded under inclusion has the Alexandroff topology of its specialization preordering, and that quasi-ordering has the ascending chain condition. \item A well-quasi-ordering with the ascending chain condition is essentially finite. \item A Noetherian space whose lattice of open subsets is well-founded is essentially finite. \end{enumerate} \end{lemma} \begin{proof} (1) Let us assume that the lattice of open subsets of $X$ is well-founded.
 Given any $x \in X$, there is a minimal open neighborhood $U_x$ of $x$.
-By definition of the specialization quasi-ordering $\leq$, for every point $y \in X$ such that $x \not\leq y$, there is an open subset $U$ of $X$ that contains $x$ but not $y$.
+By definition of the specialization preordering $\leq$, for every point $y \in X$ such that $x \not\leq y$, there is an open subset $U$ of $X$ that contains $x$ but not $y$.
 Since $U \cap U_x$ is an open neighborhood of $x$, the minimality of $U_x$ entails that $U \cap U_x = U_x$, that is, $U_x \subseteq U$.
 It follows that $y$ is not in $U_x$.
 We have shown the implication $x \not\leq y \limp y \not\in U_x$, from which we deduce $U_x \subseteq \upc x$.
-Every open set if upwards-closed in the specialization quasi-ordering, so $U_x = \upc x$.
+Every open set is upwards-closed in the specialization preordering, so $U_x = \upc x$.

 From this, we deduce that $\upc x$ is open for every $x \in X$.
 Every upwards-closed subset $A$ is equal to $\bigcup_{x \in A} \upc x$, hence is open.
 Hence the topology of $X$ is the Alexandroff topology of $\leq$.